 The COVID-19 virus spread around the world in 2020 and is still infecting people.
 Millions of people have become sick and many have died.

 Scientists in several countries have now developed vaccines to help protect against the virus.
-For example, in the US, there are currently three vaccines and more are expected.
+For example, in the US, there are currently several vaccines, including:

 the Pfizer/BioNTech vaccine

 These vaccines offer protection against the virus that causes COVID-19.
 But this doesn’t mean that they will always work for everyone - there are no perfect vaccines.
 But the COVID-19 vaccines will work for most people.

 This means that people who become infected after having the vaccine are much less likely to become severely sick than if they don’t have the vaccine.

 The vaccines do the same job, but they are slightly different in the way they work and in the protection they provide.

 The type of vaccine that your healthcare professional offers you might depend on what is available locally and what is most suitable for you.

 Since the first vaccines were developed, new types have become available.
 For example, you might have a bivalent vaccine.
 This type of vaccine targets two different strains of COVID-19 to give better protection.
 The Pfizer and Moderna vaccines are bivalent vaccines.